 Overseas Employment Tax Credit For Canadians Working Outside Canada

 Canadians temporarily working abroad should consider the overseas employment tax credit.
-To qualify for this credit you must be working for a Canadian employer, and you must be working overseas for a period of more then six months.
-In order to quality you must be working in one of the following industries.
+To qualify for this credit you must be working for a Canadian employer, and you must be working overseas for a period of more than six months.
+In order to qualify, you must be working in one of the following industries.

 - Exploring for petroleum, natural gas, minerals, or similar resources

 It is important to note that this credit is being phased out, so please take advantage of it while you can.